Economy of Mumbai

-The headquarters of several Indian financial institutions, such as the Bombay Stock Exchange, the Reserve Bank of India, the National Stock Exchange, the Mumbai Mint, as well as numerous Indian companies such as the Tata Group, Essel Group, and Reliance Industries, are located in Mumbai.
+The headquarters of several Indian financial institutions, such as the Bombay Stock Exchange, the Reserve Bank of India, the National Stock Exchange, the Mumbai Mint, as well as numerous Indian companies, such as the Tata Group, Essel Group, and Reliance Industries, are located in Mumbai.
 Most of these offices are located in downtown South Mumbai, which is the nerve centre of the Indian economy.
 Dalal Street, nicknamed the Wall Street of Mumbai, is home to the Bombay Stock Exchange and several financial institutions.
 Many foreign corporations also have their branch headquarters in the South Bombay area.
 Mumbai is also home to some of India's richest people, including Mukesh Ambani.
-Mumbai was ranked among the fastest cities in India for business startup in 2009.
+Mumbai was ranked among the fastest cities in India for business startups in 2009.